tezos/tezos/docs/whitedoc/michelson.rst

 the instruction type.
 The first parameters are the manager, optional delegate, then spendable and delegatable flags and finally the initial amount taken from the currently executed contract.
-The contract is returned as a first class value to be called immediately or stored.
+The contract is returned as a first class value (to be dropped, passed as parameter or stored).
+The ``CONTRACT 'p`` instruction will fail until it is actually originated.

 -  ``CREATE_CONTRACT { storage 'g ; parameter 'p ; code ... }``:
    Forge a new contract from a literal.